raganwald/javascript-allonge-six/manuscript/markdown/Functions/const.md

     })(2)
       //=> would return 6.2831853 if const had function scope

 Again, confusing.
 Typically, we want to bind our names as close to where we need them as possible.
 This design rule is called the [Principle of Least Privilege][plp], and it has both quality and security implications.
-Being able to bind a name insid eof a block means that if the name is only needed in the block, we are not "leaking" its binding to other parts of the code that do not need to interact with it.
+Being able to bind a name inside of a block means that if the name is only needed in the block, we are not "leaking" its binding to other parts of the code that do not need to interact with it.

 [plp]: https://en.wikipedia.org/wiki/Principle_of_least_privilege